-To meet our ethics and compliance responsibilities, we must be mindful of our commitments to each other, to our customers, to our business partners, and to the communities where we work and live.
-Our Code of Ethics and Business Conduct provides guidance on our personal responsibilities and expectations of all Equifax employees, which includes complying with the laws in every market we operate in and also applying our good judgment in everything we do, each and every day.
+An important step in meeting our day-to-day ethics and compliance responsibilities is to be mindful of our commitments to each other, to our customers, to our business partners, and to the communities where we work and live.
+This Code of Ethics and Business Conduct (the "Code") provides information about our personal responsibilities, including complying with the law and applying our good judgment each and every day.

-The Code cannot answer all questions or address every situation, which is why we have established resources to provide support as different needs arise.
-If you are concerned that the Code, our policies, or any laws and regulations might have been broken or will be broken, we are counting on you to speak up.
-This also applies if you are uncertain about what to do in a given situation.
-A problem cannot be resolved unless it has first been identified, so our stakeholders all count on you to be a good steward of the Code and help with its enforcement.
+Of course this Code cannot answer all of your questions or address every situation, which is why we have established resources to answer questions and follow up as different needs arise.
+If you are unsure about what to do in particular circumstances or concerned that the Code, our policies or any laws or regulations are being broken, you have a responsibility to speak up.
+A problem cannot be resolved unless it has first been identified, so we count on you to be a good steward of the Code and help with its enforcement.
+So, if you have a question, or believe there may be a violation, please speak up.

-I believe the quality of our people, and our commitment to ethics and compliance, will enable us to serve our stakeholders better than ever.
-I am convinced that working together, with the help of this Code, we will meet our goals and continue to be proud of Equifax.
-I am counting on you to always do the right thing... that is the only way we operate at Equifax.
+I believe the quality of our people, and our commitment to ethics and compliance, will enable us to succeed today and in the future.
+I am convinced that by working together, with the help of this Code, we will meet our goals and continue to be proud of how we achieve success.

-Thank you for all you do.
+Thank you.